kelvinou01/conda-which/README.md

    cd conda-which
    ```

-3. Install the plugin using `pip`:
+3. With the target conda environment activated, install the plugin using `pip`:

    ```sh
    pip install -e .